NHL stars in awe of Connor McDavid’s 'incredible' speed

 “It’s almost a compliment if you’re getting attention like that so that’s how I try and look at it as much as it sucks.”

 Wayne Gretzky claimed that McDavid was “chasing” down Sidney Crosby this season for best-in-the-game status during the festivities in L.A.
-The pursuit is sure to continue in the second half as the two Canadian icons tussle for control of the Art Ross and Hart trophies.
+The pursuit is sure to continue in the second half as the two Canadian forwards tussle for control of the Art Ross and Hart trophies.

 McDavid has impressed not only Gretzky, the NHL’s all-time leading scorer, but stars across the league.
-A few offered thoughts on stuck out most about the emerging 20-year-old from Newmarket, Ont.
+A few offered thoughts on what stuck out most about the emerging 20-year-old from Newmarket, Ont.

 ERIK KARLSSON — Ottawa Senators captain